2pcanada/2pcanada/README.md

 ꒱ㅤRussia, Belarus and Ukraine (The actual countries itself, Countryballs, Countryhumans and Hetalia) (Also interested in Kyivan Rus)

-꒱ㅤSerbia (The actual country itself, Countryballs, Countryhumans and Hetalia)
+꒱ㅤSerbia (The actual country itself, Countryballs, Countryhumans and Hetalia / Yugotalia)

 ꒱ㅤEngland (Countryballs, Countryhumans and Hetalia) (The British make great music)